-a machine that distributes jobs to machines on the grid.
-A grid control server can also do work allocated to the grid.

-one or more grid nodes a machine or machines that run a portion of the work allocated to the grid.
+- a grid control server a machine that distributes jobs to machines on the grid.
+A grid control server can also do work allocated to the grid. - one or more grid nodes a machine or machines that run a portion of the work allocated to the grid.